JD-Jones-ASES/math_flashcards/readme.md

 - Claude 3.5 Sonnet wrote the code.
 - Thanks to my colleagues at All Saints Episcopal School.
 Especially:
   * Mr. Hoffman, for providing help with Apple products.
-  * Mrs. WhiteMrs.
-Stith, for beta testing and troubleshooting.
+  * Mrs. White and Mrs. Stith, for beta testing and troubleshooting.

 ## Version